inapinch-io/rigz/README.md

 # rigz

-A functional language written in Rust and Zig, meant to be rigged together with all functionality provided via modules.
+A functional language written in Rust, meant to be rigged together with all functionality provided via modules.

 ## Installation
 TODO